“The Endorois decision” – Four years on, the Endorois still await action by the Government of Kenya

 The Endorois had inhabited Lake Bogoria for over 300 years before being evicted by the government in the 1970s.
 In 2010, the Endorois won the landmark case Centre for Minority Rights Development and Minority Rights Group International (on behalf of Endorois Welfare Council) v Kenya.
-The land rights aspects of this groundbreaking decision have been discussed on this blog here and some of the regional implications here.
+Some of the regional implications of this ground-breaking decision have been discussed here.

 A pattern of empty promises emerges

 Immediately following the Commission’s ruling in February 2010, the government of Kenya welcomed the decision, promising to begin implementation.
 A large celebration of the decision was held at Lake Bogoria; the Minister of Lands was in attendance and the momentous occasion was broadcast on television nationally.
 Kenya’s progressive National Land Policy had been enacted only a few months prior to the ruling and, with a forward-thinking new Constitution in the drafting stages, it seemed the decision might soon be translated into restitution of land, compensation, and benefit-sharing for the Endorois.